Parents of Pride (POP)

 The POP program has a lot to offer parents, caregivers, and influential adults in the lives of LGBTQ+ youth.
 Here are some of the programs offered now!

-Super Saturdays is a group learning environment that occurs once a month.
-In this group, what it means to be a youth that identifies as LGBTQ, tools provided by STEP (Systematic Training for Effective Parenting) to help parents and caregivers navigate difficult situations, and general tools and resources in how to be of most support to the LGBTQ youth in your life are discussed and provided.
-Super Saturdays are four hours in duration.
+Super Saturdays are group learning environments that occur once a month.
+In this group we discuss what it means to be a youth that identifies as LGBTQ, provide STEP tools (Systematic Training for Effective Parenting) to help parents and caregivers navigate difficult situations, and provide general tools and resources on how to be of most support to the LGBTQ youth in your life.
 Breakfast, lunch and snacks are provided.
-Super Saturdays, like every POP program, operates with an open and non-judgmental environment.
+Super Saturdays, like every POP program, operate in an open and non-judgmental environment.

 For parents and caregivers that have specific questions and concerns that they would like to discuss, IYG offers individual meetings and conversations to aid in support.
 In the One-on-One meetings, parents and caregivers are able to meet with Rashida Bonds, the Family Program Coordinator, at a location that is most comfortable and suitable for the family.
 Tools from the STEP program are utilized in supporting parents and caregivers in One on One meetings.
 Assistance is provided to parent and caregivers with crucial conversations, such as how to come out to family and friends as having an LGBTQ child or family member, or any other issue pertinent to each family's individual situation and process.

 POP on Facebook